 Eisenman is also a distinguished author and teacher.
 Among his many books are Written Into the Void: Selected Writings, 1990–2004 (Yale University Press, 2007) and Ten Canonical Buildings, 1950–2000 (Rizzoli, 2008), which examines the work of ten architects since 1950.
 He has taught at many universities, including Cambridge, Princeton, Harvard, Ohio State, and The Cooper Union in New York City.
 In 2013 he received the AIA New York State Educator's Award for outstanding teaching.
 Currently he is the Charles Gwathmey Professor in Practice at the Yale University School of Architecture.

-Eisenman holds a Bachelor of Architecture degree from Cornell University, a Master of Science in Architecture degree from Columbia University, and M.A. and Ph.D. degrees from Cambridge University.
-He holds an honorary Doctorate of Fine Arts from the University of Illinois at Chicago, the Pratt Institute in New York City, Syracuse University, and the Brera Academy of Art in Milan; and an honorary Doctorate in Architecture from the Università La Sapienza in Rome.
+Eisenman holds a B.Arch. from Cornell University, a M.S. in architecture from Columbia University, and M.A. and Ph.D. degrees from Cambridge University.
+He holds an honorary doctorate of fine arts from the University of Illinois at Chicago, Pratt Institute, Syracuse University, and the Brera Academy of Art in Milan; and an honorary doctorate in architecture from the Università La Sapienza in Rome.